Your wellbeing onboard

 Additionally, our aircraft have the highest air quality, with HEPA (High Efficiency Particulate Air) filters installed in the filtration systems.
 These devices filter 99.999% of dust particles and airborne contaminants such as viruses and bacteria, ensuring the highest possible quality of cabin air.
 These are the same type of filters that are used in hospital operating rooms.

 The most important thing to avoid catching any virus, be it coronavirus, the flu or the common cold, is to wash your hands and avoid touching your face.

 Here’s how you can stay safe when travelling:

 Regularly wash your hands

 Cover your sneeze or cough with your arm, not your hands

 What to do if you're feeling unwell

-If you have flu-like symptoms, you should seek your doctor’s advice.
+If you have flu-like symptoms, you should seek medical advice.

-For more information on Coronavirus, visit the Australian Department of Health, contact the National Coronavirus Health Information Line on 1800 020 080 (in Australia) or your local health authorities for instructions on what to do.
+For more information on Coronavirus and for instructions on what to do, visit the Australian Department of Health website, call the National Coronavirus Health Information Line on 1800 020 080 (in Australia), or contact your local health authorities.